CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Unfortunately not.
 University regulations require that everyone on the unit must undergo the viva to complete the unit.
 If you have a study support plan and/or uncomfortable/nervous about undertaking the viva, *get in contact with us!* We can structure the viva in different ways to accommodate everyone.

 ### When will the vivas happen?
-Most vivas will take place on 13th and 14th April 2025 in the exam period, although some will be on different dates, so you MUST be in Bristol for the whole of the exam period (28th April to 16th May 2024 inclusive).
+Most vivas will take place on 19th and 20th May 2026 in the exam period, although some will be on different dates, so you MUST be in Bristol for the whole of the exam period (4-22nd May 2026 inclusive).

 ### How should I prepare for the viva?
 See the viva section on the [Assessment Information page](/assessment).